mellerbeck/QlikView-Data-Architect/Design and Develop the QlikView Application User Interface.md

     Cross table view and summarize  - Pivot
     Display correlation             - Scatter plot
     Display numbers and values      - Table
+    Containers                      - Can hold all other objects

+There are ways to make one chart work like multiple charts!
+You can enable the fast type change setting and choose the charts you want to allow it to be able to change to.

 ### A common qlikview requirement is doing some whatif Analysis.
 Sliders are useful for this because they can change variables.